HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 ['a', 'b', 'c']
 ```

-These types of objects that can be changed after they're created are called MUTABLE.
+These types of objects that can be changed after they're created are called **MUTABLE**.
 Most, if not all, of the classes you've created so far during the course, have been mutable.

 There is, however, another kind of object.
-Objects that cannot be changed after they've been created.
+Objects that **cannot be changed** after they've been created.
 Those objects are called IMMUTABLE.
-Examples of immutable objects in Python include integers and strings.
+Examples of immutable objects in Python include **integers** and **strings**.

 Now, at this point you might be thinking that you actually CAN modify strings, for example: